intel-iot-devkit/how-to-code-samples/color-match-game/python/README.md

 ## Introduction

-This Color Match Game application is part of a series of how-to Intel® Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit, Intel® Edison development platform, cloud platforms, APIs, and other technologies.
+This Color Match Game application is part of a series of how-to Intel® Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit, Intel® Edison board, Intel® IoT Gateway, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:<br>
-- Connect the Intel® Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>
+- Connect the Intel® Edison board or Intel® IoT Gateway, computing platforms designed for prototyping and producing IoT and wearable computing products.<br>
-- Interface with the Intel® Edison platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
+- Interface with the Intel® Edison board or Arduino 101\* (branded Genuino 101\* outside the U.S.) IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
+- Set up a web application server to let users play the color matching game usinig their web browser.

 ## What it is

 Using an Intel® Edison board, this project lets you create a color match game.<br>
 - a UI of the game is exposed through an embedded server, providing with buttons for color matching as well as a "start game" button<br>
-- when starting the game, for each level a sequence of colors is displayed on the RGB LCD screen of the Intel® Edison board.
+- when starting the game, for each level a sequence of colors is displayed on the RGB LCD screen of the Intel® Edison board or Arduino 101\* (branded Genuino 101\* outside the U.S.).
 The player needs to click on the corresponding buttons on the website.
 - for each level the sequence has one more color.<br>
 - when a user clicks a color, the same color is displayed on the RGB LCD screen.<br>
 - different tones are played when user clicks on color buttons.

 ## Hardware requirements

-Grove* Indoor Environment Kit containing:
+Grove* Starter Kit containing:

-1. Intel® Edison platform with an Arduino* breakout board
+1. Intel® Edison with an Arduino-compatible breakout board or Intel® IoT Gateway with Intel® Arduino 101
 2. [Grove* RGB LCD](http://iotdk.intel.com/docs/master/upm/node/classes/jhd1313m1.html)

 ## Software requirements